 After you get checked in, feel free to walk around and get familiar with the amenities.
 You are welcome to partake in the food and drinks.

-After getting a good look around and obtaining a snack and drink, find a place to sit and enjoy.
+After looking around and obtaining a snack and drink, find a place to sit and enjoy.
 Often there is free WI-FI, but depending on how many people are using it, it might be slower than you want.
 As I have traveled over the years, I noticed that the wifi has improved, but it is complimentary, so you can’t complain too much.

 As you wait, keep an eye on the time and arrival/departure monitors to see how your train is doing.
 Keep an ear out for any early announcement, or at least one person in your travel party.
 Close to your departure time, like 30-45 minutes prior, turn down your volume levels on your headphones, avoid phone calls, and pay attention to announcements because they can load trains early at Portland (PDX), Los Angeles (LAX), Chicago (CHI), New York Penn (NYP), and Boston South (BOS).